Information Disclosure and Promotion Policy Design for Platforms: Preliminary Analysis

-The myopic pricing policy maximizes the seller's expected revenue in the current period given the platform's promotion policy and the information that the seller has about $\phi$.
-Specifically, the promotion policy in future periods does not affect the price set by a myopic seller.
-We note that considering myopic pricing decisions reduces the complexity of the seller's decision, but yet reflects a fair level of seller sophistication as it still requires the seller to constantly update beliefs and prices.\footnote{Moreover, in many settings with uncertainty about demand, myopic pricing policies were shown to achieve good performance in terms of maximizing the seller's long-term payoffs (see, e.g., related discussion in \cite{Harrison2012}).}
+If multiple prices satisfy \eqref{eq:myopic}, $\boldsymbol{\pi^*}$ selects one that maximizes the current consumer surplus.\footnote{This is akin to considering \emph{sender-preferred equilibria} which is standard in models of Bayesian persuasion; see related discussion in \cite{Kamenica2011} as well as in \cite{drakopoulos2021persuading}.} \end{definition} The myopic pricing policy maximizes the seller's expected revenue in the current period given the platform's promotion policy and the information that the seller has about $\phi$.
+In particular, the promotion policy in future periods does not affect the myopic pricing policy.
+We note that considering myopic pricing reduces the complexity of the seller's decision, yet reflects a fair level of seller sophistication as it still requires recurrent updates of beliefs and prices.\footnote{Moreover, in many settings with uncertainty about demand, myopic pricing policies were shown to achieve good performance in terms of maximizing the seller's long-term payoffs; see, e.g., related discussion in \cite{Harrison2012}.}

-In general, in each period the posted price may affect the seller's current revenue as well as the platform's future promotion policy,\footnote{Recall that we allow the platform's policy to be a function of the full history of prices.} and therefore the seller's pricing policy could potentially depend on the history in complex ways.
+In general, in each period the posted price may affect the seller's current revenue as well as the platform's future promotion policy, and therefore the seller's pricing policy could potentially depend on the history in complex ways.
 Nevertheless, from an analysis perspective, there is an advantage in focusing on policies that depend on the history in a simple way.
 For that purpose, we next define the set of promotion policies that depend on the history only through the seller's current belief.